On some families of Gushel-Mukai fourfolds: New descriptions of families of GM fourfolds

 Taking into account these examples and the facts mentioned in Section~\ref{prelim}, we can now formulate the main result of this paper. \begin{theorem} Table~\ref{tabella1} contains explicit descriptions for the first $9$ components

-of the Noether-Lefschetz locus in the moduli space of GM fourfolds. \end{theorem} We put in evidence the following immediate consequences. \begin{corollary} Each irreducible component of \eqref{comp} can be described as the closure inside $\mathcal M_{4}^{GM}$ of the family of fourfolds containing some surface of a family of \emph{smooth rational} surfaces in a del Pezzo fivefold. \end{corollary} Since the general member $[S]$ of each of our families of surfaces in a del Pezzo fivefold $Y$ satisfies $h^0(\mathcal I_{S / Y}(2)) > 1$, we deduce that the general fiber of the left projection in \eqref{Incidence} is a positive-dimensional projective space.
+of the Noether--Lefschetz locus in the moduli space of GM fourfolds. \end{theorem} We put in evidence the following immediate consequences. \begin{corollary} Each irreducible component of \eqref{comp} can be described as the closure inside $\mathcal M_{4}^{GM}$ of the family of fourfolds containing some surface of a family of \emph{smooth rational} surfaces in a del Pezzo fivefold. \end{corollary} Since the general member $[S]$ of each of our families of surfaces in a del Pezzo fivefold $Y$ satisfies $h^0(\mathcal I_{S / Y}(2)) > 1$, we deduce that the general fiber of the left projection in \eqref{Incidence} is a positive-dimensional projective space.
 In particular, we have the following: \begin{corollary} Each irreducible component of \eqref{comp} is uniruled, and hence of negative Kodaira dimension.
-(The 1st, 2nd, 3rd, and 7th are unirational, see Ex.~\ref{eseDIM} and~\ref{uniraD20}.) \end{corollary}
+(The 1st, 2nd, 3rd, and 7th are unirational, see Ex.~\ref{eseDIM} and~\ref{uniraD20}.) \end{corollary} \begin{remark} O. Debarre and A. Kuznetsov pointed out to the author that {the divisors $\mathfrak{p}^{-1}(\mathcal D_{d}')$ and $\mathfrak{p}^{-1}(\mathcal D_{d}'')$, with $d\equiv 2$ (mod $8$), are birationally isomorphic.} This is because the moduli space $\mathcal M_4^{GM}$ is a fiber space over the moduli space $LG^0$ of Lagrangians $A\subset \bigwedge^3 V_6$ with no decomposable vectors, with fiber over a point $[A]$ a dense open subset of the quotient of the EPW sextic $Y_A^\perp\subset \mathbb{P}(V_6^\vee)$ by its automorphism group (\cite[Corollary 6.3]{DK3} and \cite[Proposition 6.9]{DK1}).
+One checks, using the many available results on automorphisms of double EPW sextics, that at a general point $[A]$ of any divisor $D\subset LG^0$ this automorphism group is trivial.
+Consider the duality involution $\sigma\colon A\mapsto A^\bot$ on $LG^0$.
+Then, the EPW sextic hypersurfaces $Y_A$ and $Y_A^\perp$ are projectively dual (hence birationally isomorphic) by \cite[Proposition 6.3]{DK1}, hence the divisors $\mathfrak{p}^{-1}(D)$ and $\mathfrak{p}^{-1}(\sigma(D))$ of $\mathcal M_4^{GM}$ are birationally isomorphic.
+This implies what we need since $\mathcal D_{d}''=\sigma(\mathcal D_{d}')$. \end{remark} From the previous remark and Corollary~\ref{cor2}, we immediately deduce the following: \begin{corollary} The divisor $\mathfrak{p}^{-1}(\mathcal D_{26}'')$ is uniruled, and hence of negative Kodaira dimension. \end{corollary}